SpenceKonde/megaTinyCore/Installation.md

 # Installing megaTinyCore

 ## Supported IDE versions
 megaTinyCore requires a version of the IDE later than 1.6.3; - it may require a much more recent version of the IDE; this has not been tested.
 It has been tested with 1.8.9 and 1.8.13.
 1.8.14 introduced a serious regression that prevents all compilation ("panic no major version found" when 1) the major version uses variable substitution and 2) it only impacts manual installation).
 When it manifests, it effects ALL board definitions.
 Versions prior to 1.8.13 are impacted by a serious bug in the list of programmers they present (they assume all programmers can program all parts).
 Hence we recommended 1.8.13.
-To use with 1.8.14+, you need to patch platform.txt:
+Up until 2.6.0. this has to be done manually, as a stopgap measure we are manually doing this in the versions we send out.otherwise to use pre-1.6.0 megaTinyCore l, and IDE version later than 1.8.13+, you need to patch platform.txt:

 ```diff
 -version={versionnum.major}.{versionnum.minor}.{versionnum.patch}{versionnum.postfix}
 +version=2.6.0
 ```
 it will then work with V1.8.19.

-Additional critical regressions are observed on 2.0.x beta and RC versions prior to RC9.2, those should not be used at all - board settings are randomly overwritten, fuses get set wrong, bad stuff happens.
+Additional critical regressions are observed on Arduino 2.0.x beta and RC versions, those should not be used at all.

 ### Alternative development environments
 There are a number of other alternatives to the Arduino IDE as such, with their users making unflattering (and occasionally profane) comments about the Arduino IDE and it's myriad shortcomings.
 It is known that the core can be used on the following alternative platforms.
 Where these are links, this link describes use of this core on that IDE.
 If no link is provided, that's because I don't use that IDE, and nobody who does have volunteered a guide to installation, use, and any additional complications.